mabrek/mabrek.github.io/_drafts/multivariate-methods.md

     metric mds: cmdscale() is fast and produces usable results, doesn't care about duplicates non-metric mds: MASS:isoMDS gives identical results to cmdscale, complains about duplicates

+The nice thing about non-metric MDS is that it can handle any type of time series (dis)similarity measures (https://en.wikipedia.org/wiki/Time_series#Measures) not restricted to euclidean distance.

 ### T-SNE